stannida/skill-embeddings/README.md

-# Semantic reasoning of skills in thedomain of human resources
+# Semantic reasoning of skills in the domain of human resources

 This is a repository following Master Thesis.